petecurran/ogroupqrs/README.md

 <img src="src/assets/britcommand.png">
 </p>

-# A Quick Reference App for Reisswitz Press' *'O' Group*
+# A Quick Reference App for the Reisswitz Press game *'O' Group.*

 [See the project in action here.](https://ogroup.nomorelostsheets.com)